 1Refer to the for the definition of forensic anthropology.

 - The Anthropology Research Facility is the first of its kind to permit systematic study of human decomposition.
 The 1.3 acres of land made famous by Dr. Bass recently expanded to approximately 2 acres.
 This addition provides space for studies using advanced technology to quantify how bodies interact with the environment.

 - The skeletal collections provide unparalleled opportunities to study modern human skeletal variation, pathology and trauma.
-The hallmark of these collections is the Bass Donated Skeletal Collection that now consists of over 1700 individuals, the largest collection of contemporary human skeletons in the United States.
+The hallmark of these collections is the UTK Donated Skeletal Collection that now consists of over 1800 individuals, the largest collection of contemporary human skeletons in the United States.

 - The Forensic Data Bank (FDB) contains data on over 4080 forensic cases in the U.S. and has recently expanded to include contemporary individuals from Central and South America, Europe and Asia.
 The FDB has been instrumental in documenting changes within human populations.

 - Most of the collections and facilities are available to qualified researchers.
 See the research page and contact Dawnie Steadman for further information.

 - The FAC offers several professional development courses to the anthropological community.
 These courses make use of many of the collections, the Bass Building, and the Anthropology Research Facility.

 - The FAC provides specialty courses throughout the year for several agencies including the Federal Bureau of Investigation, the Tennessee Bureau of Investigation and Kentucky Criminalistic Academy.
 For more information on agency-specific course development, please contact Giovanna Vidoli.